wacncontent/CustomizeTool/removeCommentOutput/articles/service-fabric/service-fabric-deploy-existing-app.md

 <properties
-   pageTitle="Deploy an existing application in Azure Service Fabric | Microsoft Azure" description="Walkthrough on how to package an existing application so it can be deployed on an Azure Service Fabric cluster" services="service-fabric" documentationCenter=".net"
+   pageTitle="Deploy an existing application in Azure Service Fabric | Windows Azure" description="Walkthrough on how to package an existing application so it can be deployed on an Azure Service Fabric cluster" services="service-fabric" documentationCenter=".net"